England, West Indies take a knee ahead of 1st cricket test - WHIZ News

 There was a minute’s silence in honor of those who died in the coronavirus pandemic and also West Indies great Everton Weekes, who died last week.

-Play was starting after a three-hour delay because of light rain and a wet outfield.
-There can be a maximum of 70 overs on the rain-affected first day.
+Play started after a three-hour delay because of light rain and a wet outfield, and only lasted for three overs before the teams had to go back inside because of another shower.

-It meant cricket fans had to wait a while longer for the return of international cricket since the last action in early March.
+England was 1-1 after losing Dom Sibley, who was bowled by Shannon Gabriel.

 England’s stand-in captain, Ben Stokes, won the toss and opted to bat under overcast skies.